IziDevSpot/blog/_posts/2017-02-23-adding-multimedia-content-to-your-posts.markdown

 **Adding videos**

-To add add video your your Jekyll website you will first have include a plugin that will allow liquid, the templating system that Jekyll use to be be able to interpret the embeded code that you will will provide.
+To add video your-your Jekyll website you will first have to include a plugin that will allow liquid, the templating system that Jekyll use to be-be able to interpret the embedded code that you will-will provide.

 1.Under your _includes folder, add [this file](https://github.com/IziDevSpot/blog/blob/master/_includes/video) which is an helper for displaying youtube and vimeo video.
 {% highlight ruby %}